wilsonzlin/umap-rs/UMAP.md

 - Different runs give different layouts (but similar structure)
 - Distances in 2D are NOT metric (close = similar, but far ≠ dissimilar)
 - Only fit() is implemented here, no transform() for new points

-## Mathematical footnote

-The fuzzy set operations and membership functions come from category theory / algebraic topology.
-The "manifold" interpretation: locally, high-D data looks Euclidean, globally it's curved.
-UMAP learns this curvature via the graph, then flattens it.
-The `a, b` parameters are derived from a specific choice of distance function on the manifold.
-You don't need to understand this to use UMAP effectively.